Accessing Shared State

 These types provide methods for atomic read-update-write operations, e.g.

-performs these three operations atomically- fetch current value
+fetch_addperforms these three operations atomically- fetch current value

 - add some amount